Pazoia/Wiki-Project-Frontend/README.md

 - ✅ User has the option to click on a title, this will hit endpoint: `GET /documents/<title>/latest` and will return a Model displaying the latest document revision.
 - ✅ In the latest document revision popup window, there will be an `Edit Document` option that will allow the user to submit a new document revision for the selected title.
   This will hit endpoint: `POST /documents/<title>`
+- ✅ Open a new modal with editable text with the options to save or cancel.
-- Open model with message returned from save button
+- ✅ Open model with message returned from save button

 > Done